wilhelm-lab/PROSPECT/README.md

 ### Splitting and Filtering Scripts

 The three following bash scripts can be used to perform data splitting, merge files, and to filter the retention time data (iRT).
-Once the package is installed, they arae accessbile as bash commands on the system level.
+Once the package is installed, they are accessbile as bash commands on the system level.
 Use the option ```-h``` to see the arguments of each script.

 - ```shuffle-split-data```: Shuffle and split data